-A roof with a slightly sloped surface of 10 degrees or less.
+A flat roof is a roof with a slightly sloped surface of 10 degrees or less.
 A flat roof must:

 - Be fully waterproofed with drainpipes and guttering to ensure proper water drainage.
-The waterproofing should extend up adjacent walls by at least 6 inches.
+The waterproofing should extend up adjacent walls by at least six inches.

 - Have a thermal layer of fibreglass, polystyrene or other insulating material inserted above the roof decking.
 ‘Warm’ roofs require a robust vapour control layer (VCL).
 ‘Cold roofs’ must include adequate ventilation.